Nitro Fatty Acids

 Michael addition reaction of nitrofatty acids

 Again, 10-nitro-oleate has been used in most studies, although nitro adducts of conjugated linoleate isomers are particularly potent electrophiles, and they are the main nitro fatty acids in serum.
 With these, mechanistic and kinetic studies have demonstrated that reactions with thiols occur rapidly to form adducts both β and δ to the nitro group, although the δ-adducts are formed nearly 10 times as quickly as β-adducts.
 Indeed, the cysteine-δ-adducts have been detected in human urine.
 In human serum in addition to non-covalent binding with albumin, nitro-CLA has been shown to form covalent adducts at Cys-34, suggesting that this may be a means of systemic distribution.
-The effective concentrations of nitro fatty acids in tissues are reduced by this means, but under conditions of oxidative stress in vitro in plants at least, reactive oxygen and nitrogen species, as represented by hydrogen peroxide and peroxynitrite, respectively, can oxidize cysteine-adducted nitro fatty acids with the release of free nitroalkenes.
+The effective concentrations of nitro fatty acids in plasma (and other tissues) are reduced by this means, and they may constitute a temporary circulating reservoir.
+Under conditions of oxidative stress in vitro in plants at least, reactive oxygen and nitrogen species, as represented by hydrogen peroxide and peroxynitrite, respectively, can oxidize cysteine-adducted nitro fatty acids with the release of free nitroalkenes.

 Reaction of nitro-CLA with thiols

 It has been determined both in vitro and in vivo that nitroalkylation can result in changes in protein structure, function and subcellular distribution, and this is now considered to be a significant post-translational modification.
-By acting on signal transduction proteins or on key regulatory proteins to cause either up- or down-regulation, nitro fatty acids may exert many of their biological effects, and this may explain their cytoprotective and anti-inflammatory properties.
+Nitro fatty acids may be cytoprotective and anti-inflammatory agents by acting on signal transduction proteins or on key regulatory proteins to cause either up- or down-regulation.

-Anti-inflammatory reactions: Fatty acid nitro-alkenes are potent anti-inflammatory agents, and there is abundant evidence that nitro lipids promote cyto-protective and anti-inflammatory responses by a variety of mechanisms that include direct effects upon specific enzymes.
-As both nitric oxide formation and lipoxygenase-mediated pathways involve highly reactive free-radical species and act on signalling cascades in relation to inflammation and the immune response especially, interactions between the two are to be expected.
-Electrophilic nitro fatty acids may exert anti-inflammatory effects by interacting with nucleophilic amino acids in lipoxygenases, and an irreversible inhibition of ALOX5 has been observed.
-10‑Nitro-oleic acid is an inhibitor of the epoxyhydrolase, i.e., the enzyme responsible for the hydrolysis of epoxyeicosatrienoic acid, which has protective effects against hypertension, and it is an irreversible inhibitor of the enzyme xanthine oxidoreductase, which generates pro-inflammatory oxidants and secondary nitrating species.
+Anti-inflammatory reactions: Fatty acid nitro-alkenes are potent anti-inflammatory agents, and there is abundant evidence that nitro lipids promote cyto-protective and anti-inflammatory responses by a variety of mechanisms that include acting directly upon certain enzymes.
+As both nitric oxide formation and lipoxygenase-mediated pathways utilize highly reactive free-radical species and act on signalling cascades in relation to inflammation and the immune response especially, interactions between the two are to be expected.
+Electrophilic nitro fatty acids can be anti-inflammatory by interacting with nucleophilic amino acids in lipoxygenases, and an irreversible inhibition of ALOX5 has been observed.
+10‑Nitro-oleic acid is an inhibitor of the epoxyhydrolase, i.e., the enzyme that hydrolyses epoxyeicosatrienoic acid, which is protective against hypertension, and it is an irreversible inhibitor of the enzyme xanthine oxidoreductase, which generates pro-inflammatory oxidants and secondary nitrating species.
 In this instance, it has been established that the carboxyl group, nitration at the 9 or 10 olefinic carbons and the double bond are all required for this action, and comparable mechanisms operate with prostaglandin endoperoxide H synthase and NADPH-oxidase.
-One further example is increased activation brought about by covalent addition of nitro fatty acids to an N‑terminal cysteine residue of SIRT6, an enzyme that is critical for both glucose and lipid homeostasis.
+One further example is covalent addition of nitro fatty acids to an N‑terminal cysteine residue of SIRT6, an enzyme that is critical for both glucose and lipid homeostasis.

-Scottish thistleNitro-CLA isomers in red cells and plasma may constitute the single largest pool of bioactive oxides of nitrogen in the vasculature, where they bring about vasorelaxation.
-In neutrophils and platelets, nitro fatty acids activate cAMP-dependent protein kinase signalling pathways, which have an anti-inflammatory role in cells, while both nitro-oleate and nitro-linoleate have been shown to inhibit the lipopolysaccharide-induced secretion of pro-inflammatory cytokines in macrophages, for example during pulmonary injury, actions that are independent of nitric oxide formation or of activation of PPARs.
-They complement the activities of the pro-resolving eicosanoids and docosanoids such as the lipoxins, resolvins, protectins and maresins in this way.
+Scottish thistleNitro-CLA isomers in red cells and plasma may constitute the single largest pool of oxides of nitrogen in the vasculature, where they bring about vasorelaxation.
+In neutrophils and platelets, nitro fatty acids induce cAMP-dependent protein kinase signalling pathways, which have an anti-inflammatory role in cells, while both nitro-oleate and nitro-linoleate have been shown to inhibit the lipopolysaccharide-induced secretion of pro-inflammatory cytokines in macrophages, actions that are independent of nitric oxide formation or of activation of PPARs, for example during pulmonary injury.
+They complement the pro-resolving eicosanoids and docosanoids such as the lipoxins, resolvins, protectins and maresins in this way.
 While studies are still at an early stage, it would not be surprising if there were significant influences upon the eicosanoid cascades through redirection of arachidonic acid metabolism and signalling.
-Arachidonate isomers formed as by-products of nitration reactions are emerging as biomarkers that target various biological systems, such as inhibition of prostaglandin endoperoxide H synthases (COX) 1 and 2 and the synthesis of thromboxanes.
+Arachidonate isomers formed as by-products of nitration reactions are emerging as biomarkers that target various metabolic systems, such as inhibition of prostaglandin endoperoxide H synthases (COX) 1 and 2 and the synthesis of thromboxanes.
 Nitro-arachidonic acid inhibits superoxide production by NADPH oxidase by a reversible covalent adduct formation with critical cysteines on a supportive enzyme protein disulfide isomerase.
 On the other hand, the discovery of the potent effects of nitro-conjugated octadecadienoic acids as signalling mediators may mean that the relative importance of many isomers in vivo may have to be re-evaluated.

-Nitro fatty acids can inhibit the expression of pro-inflammatory genes and the activity of other pro-inflammatory enzymes, and for this reason, protein targets such as peroxisome proliferator-activated receptor gamma (PPARγ) and nuclear factor kappa B (NF-κB) have received most attention.
-Nitro fatty acids can bind to all three PPAR isotypes with high affinities, and as signalling activators, they have the potential to regulate the expression of multiple PPAR target genes in the immune system or relevant to inflammatory diseases.
-PPARγ is activated most robustly with 12‑nitro-linoleate as a particularly potent agonist, which binds covalently with high specificity to Cys 285 via Michael addition.
+Nitro fatty acids can inhibit pro-inflammatory enzymes and the expression of pro-inflammatory genes, and for this reason, protein targets such as PPARγ and nuclear factor kappa B (NF-κB) have received most attention.
+Nitro fatty acids can bind to all three PPAR isotypes with high affinities, and as signalling mediators, they have the potential to regulate the expression of multiple target genes in the immune system or relevant to inflammatory diseases.
+12‑Nitro-linoleate is a particularly potent agonist for PPARγ and binds covalently with high specificity to Cys 285 via Michael addition.
 By this means, it can induce the expression and activity of endothelial nitrous oxide synthase.
-Nitro fatty acids form covalent adducts with cysteine residues of Kelch-like ECH-associated protein (Keap-1) with the result that activation of nuclear factor erythroid 2‑related factor 2 (Nrf2) occurs to in turn affect gene expression of anti-inflammatory enzymes.
-By nitroalkylating specific cysteines in calcineurin, a protein phosphatase which activates the T cells of the immune system, it exerts further anti-inflammatory effects.
+Nitro fatty acids form covalent adducts with cysteine residues of Kelch-like ECH-associated protein (Keap-1) with the result that stimulation of nuclear factor erythroid 2‑related factor 2 (Nrf2) occurs to in turn affect gene expression of anti-inflammatory enzymes.
+By nitroalkylating specific cysteines in calcineurin, a protein phosphatase that activates the T cells of the immune system, it exerts further anti-inflammatory effects.
 Taken together with the finding of significant levels of protein cysteine adducts of nitro-oleic acid and the free acid in fresh olives, there are interesting implications both for plant biology and human nutrition.

 In relation to cardiovascular disease, promising results have been observed in vitro and in vivo with rodent models with respect to arterial hypertension, atherosclerosis, platelet aggregation and ischemic heart disease.
-Nitro-fatty acids transported in low-density lipoproteins (LDL) have cardioprotective effects by anti-inflammatory and antioxidant mechanisms that include adduct formation and thence critical signalling inhibition of the redox-sensitive transcription nuclear factor kappa B (NF-κB), a potential therapeutic target.
-They reduce lipid accumulation and promote plaque stability in atherosclerosis and have beneficial effects in relation to myocardial infarction.
+Nitro-fatty acids transported in low-density lipoproteins (LDL) are cardioprotective by anti-inflammatory and antioxidant mechanisms that include adduct formation and thence critical signalling inhibition of the redox-sensitive transcription nuclear factor kappa B (NF-κB), a potential therapeutic target.
+They reduce lipid accumulation and promote plaque stability in atherosclerosis and are beneficial towards myocardial infarction.

-9-Nitro-oleate been shown to possess anti-tumorigenic effects in rodent models of colorectal cancer in cell culture in vitro and in a murine xenograft model of the human disease.
-In contrast to their well-known anti-oxidative properties, the nitro fatty acid reduced tumour growth by mediating the generation of mitochondrial oxidative stress in the cancer cells to trigger mitochondrial dysfunction and activation of the intrinsic apoptotic pathway.
-10-Nitro-oleic acid in combination with antineoplastic DNA-damaging agents may have beneficial effects in relation to triple-negative breast cancer.
+9-Nitro-oleate been shown to be anti-tumorigenic in rodent models of colorectal cancer in cell culture in vitro and in a murine xenograft model of the human disease.
+In contrast to their well-known anti-oxidative properties, the nitro fatty acid reduced tumour growth by mediating the generation of mitochondrial oxidative stress in the cancer cells to trigger mitochondrial dysfunction and induction of the intrinsic apoptotic pathway while suppressing the transcription of harmful genes.
+10-Nitro-oleic acid in combination with antineoplastic DNA-damaging agents may have benefits against triple-negative breast cancer.

-Nitro fatty acids derived from oleate and conjugated linoleate in free form and as protein cysteine adducts have been detected in olives and virgin olive oil, and it has been suggested that they may constitute one of the beneficial effects of the Mediterranean diet.
-It has now been determined that nitro fatty acids have signalling functions in plants such as Arabidopsis with nitro-linolenic acid being the key metabolite.
-As a single peak is seen on GC analysis, there seems to be only one isomer involved in vivo, but the precise structure does not appear to have been determined.
-Although research is still at an early stage, it has been shown that this fatty acid acts as a signalling molecule during seed and plant development, and it is involved in plant defence responses against different abiotic-stress conditions, mainly by inducing heat shock proteins.
-It reacts to oxidative stress conditions by inducing high levels of the antioxidant protein ascorbate peroxidase, the concentration of which increases in response to wounding or exposure to salinity, cadmium ions and low temperatures.
+Nitro fatty acids derived from oleate and conjugated linoleate in free form and as protein cysteine adducts have been detected in olives and virgin olive oil, and it has been suggested that they may constitute one of the benefits of the Mediterranean diet.
+It has now been determined that nitro fatty acids are signalling mediators in plants such as Arabidopsis with nitro-linolenic acid being the key metabolite.
+As a single peak is seen on GC analysis, there seems to be only one isomer in vivo, but the precise structure does not appear to have been determined.
+Although research is still at an early stage, it has been shown that this fatty acid acts as a signalling molecule during seed and plant development, and it takes part in plant defence responses against different abiotic-stress conditions, mainly by inducing heat shock proteins.
+It reacts to oxidative stress conditions by inducing high levels of the antioxidant protein ascorbate peroxidase, the concentration of which increases after wounding or exposure to salinity, cadmium ions and low temperatures.

-As nitro-linolenic acid can release nitric oxide with its manifold signalling properties in aqueous media, it may act as a signalling molecule indirectly as well as directly, for example by transferring nitric oxide to glutathione to form S-nitrosoglutathione, believed to be a major mobile reservoir for nitric oxide bioactivity and signal transduction.
-With tomato cell suspensions, exogenous application of nitro-oleate was found to induce the production of reactive oxygen species (ROS) via activation of NADPH oxidases, requiring calcium entry from the extracellular compartment and protein kinase activation.
+As nitro-linolenic acid can release nitric oxide with its manifold signalling properties in aqueous media, it may act as a signalling molecule indirectly as well as directly, for example by transferring nitric oxide to glutathione to form S-nitrosoglutathione, believed to be a major mobile reservoir for nitric oxide and signal transduction.
+With tomato cell suspensions, exogenous application of nitro-oleate was found to induce the production of ROS via stimulation of NADPH oxidases, requiring calcium entry from the extracellular compartment and protein kinase activation.

 Recommended Reading